rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/functions.rst

 ----------------------------

 Overload signatures can be written to specify that a function can be called in different ways.
-Writing an overload signature means that several functions' headers have the same name but different signatures, and are immediately followed by a single implementation function:
+Writing an overload signature means that the functions' several headers have the same name but different signatures, and are immediately followed by a single implementation function:

 .. code-block:: typescript